 Central line infections - hospitalsCentral line-associated bloodstream infection; CLABSI; Peripherally inserted central catheter - infection; PICC - infection; Central venous catheter - infection; CVC - infection; Central venous device - infection; Infection control - central line infection; Nosocomial infection - central line infection; Hospital acquired infection - central line infection; Patient safety - central line infection

 You have a central line.
-This is a long tube (catheter) that goes into a vein in your chest or arm and ends at your heart or in a large vein.
-Your central line will carry nutrients and medicine into your body.
+This is a long tube (catheter) that goes into a vein in your chest, arm, or groin and ends at your heart or in a large vein.
+Your central line carries nutrients and medicine into your body.
 It can also be used to take blood when you need to have blood tests.

 Preventing Central Line Infections in the Hospital